 Houseplants are usually small plants that are the easiest to move.
 With these types of plants, it is possible to move them in their current pots by placing them in an open box ready for transportation.
 Depending on the size of the pot and the box, ensure you stuff the spaces in the box to minimise movement of the plant during transit.

-Most moving companies do not move plants.
+Most removal companies do not move plants.
 Therefore, you need to make appropriate plans to move them in a separate vehicle, preferably the vehicle you will be travelling in.
 This is the best choice since you can regulate the car’s temperature to suit the plant’s needs through the travel.

 For large houseplants, it is a good idea to trim or prune them before packing them for the move.
 If you are moving in the cold season, remember to wrap the plants with newspaper pages to insulate them.
 Most indoor plants are sensitive to extreme temperatures.
 Wrapping them ensures they remain as stable as possible for the move.